-- With the Textbook Program, dictating is cut in half and students understand material almost 50% better. - 95% of Computer Program graduates find employment or further their education in high school. - Students in the Spark Reading Program gain reading comprehension skills 2x as quickly as students in normal classrooms. - 90% of Rise Program graduates find employment or further their education beyond high school. - Since its founding in 1997, the GLP has served over 260,000 students.
+- Textbook Program teachers spend 56% less class time dictating or writing on the chalkboard when they receive textbooks. - 95% of Computer Program graduates find employment or further their education in high school. - Students in the Spark Reading Program gain reading comprehension skills 2x as quickly as students in normal classrooms. - 90% of Rise Program graduates find employment or further their education beyond high school. - Since its founding in 1997, the GLP has served over 295,000 students.